-The Dr. L. Clarke, Jr. and Elaine F. Stout Award was established in 2015 by the generous support of Dr. L. Clarke, Jr. and Elaine F. Stout.
-This award will ensure that pathologists endeavoring to resolve scientific medical problems by studying their anatomic features are supported and appreciated in perpetuity.
-The Stout Award will provide recognition and an award of $3,000 to an individual for the best English language peer-reviewed paper published during the twelve months preceding the application deadline, which resolved scientific medical problems by studying their anatomic features.
+The Dr. L. Clarke, Jr. and Elaine F. Stout Award was established in 2015 by the generous support of Dr. L. Clarke Jr. and Elaine F. Stout.
+This award will ensure that pathologists endeavoring to resolve scientific medical problems by studying anatomic features are supported and appreciated in perpetuity.
+The Dr. L. Clarke, Jr. and Elaine F. Stout Award will provide recognition and an award of $3,000 to an individual for the best English language peer-reviewed paper published during the twelve months preceding the application deadline, which resolved scientific medical problems by studying their anatomic features.

 To apply for The Dr. L. Clarke, Jr. and Elaine F. Stout Award, applicants must complete the online application form and electronically submit the form along with a PDF reprint of the publication.

 Applicants must be the first author of the publication.
-The Academy does not sponsor travel or hotel accommodations for this award.
-The selection is made by the Stout Award Committee.
+The selection is made by members of the Stout Award Committee.
+The Award will be presented on Tuesday, March 22, 2022 during the USCAP Annual Meeting in Los Angeles, California.

 2021 Dr. L. Clarke, Jr. and Elaine F. Stout Award